MariaMsu/AWSBackupUtility/README.md

 ```shell
 ./gradlew test --info
 ```
-Occasionally the [ActionsTest.kt](src%2Ftest%2Fkotlin%2Factions%2FActionsTest.kt) may fail because of the network issues.
+Rarely the [ActionsTest.kt](src%2Ftest%2Fkotlin%2Factions%2FActionsTest.kt), assuming interaction with AWS, may fail because of network issues.
+So it may need to run this test twice.

 ### How to use, a quick example
 (optional) Build and run a docker container to use it as a sandbox.